glennraya/xendivel/README.md

 > You can also forward an invoice in PDF format as an email attachment to your customer's email address.
 Details about this process are covered in the [PDF Invoicing](#pdf-invoicing) section.

 #### Card Payment External ID
 Xendit requires the inclusion of an `external_id` parameter in each credit/debit card charge.
-By default, Xendivel simplifies this process by generating a unique external ID using Ordered UUID v4 (refer to https://laravel.com/docs/10.x/strings#method-str-ordered-uuid).
+By default, Xendivel simplifies this process by generating a unique external ID using Ordered UUID v4 automatically (refer to https://laravel.com/docs/10.x/strings#method-str-ordered-uuid).

 Nevertheless, if you opt to create your own `external_id` for some reason, you can achieve this by setting the `auto_id` option in the **xendivel.php** config file to **`false`**.
 Subsequently, ensure that you manually provide your custom `external_id` for each card charge request.